Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr. Tran Van Chinh (Phuoc Lam commune, Can Giuoc district) has been involved in growing perilla and bitter vegetables for more than 30 years.

 “The mint leaves can be harvested continuously, it takes more than a year to become old, then it can be replanted and after a month and a half it can be cut and sold.
-The bitter leaves are also easy to care for, have a short growing time, and are suitable for the local climate,” said Mr. Chinh.
+The bitter herbs are also easy to care for, have a short growing time, and are suitable for the local climate,” said Mr. Chinh.

 Netherlands